starting as a

 As an entrepreneur, there is no way around spending a lot of energy into affairs that are not part of your core business.
 This is especially true in case you would start a company in a highly bureaucratic country.

 The costs of bureaucracy can be enormous, considering that it requires your personal attention as an entrepreneur.
 It’s important that you have a good understanding of the legal and tax system of a country because the potential liabilities could affect your company’s future.
 Entering a country, such as The Netherlands, which has relatively low bureaucracy, will allow you to have a smooth landing without spending a lot of time getting familiar with its local rules and regulations.

-INCO Business Group has closed down its offices in Belgium (Antwerp) and Germany ( Dusseldorf) for the exact same reason.
+INCO Global Solutions has closed down its offices in Belgium (Antwerp) and Germany ( Dusseldorf) for the exact same reason.
 If there is a way of operating your business with low bureaucracy, why would you choose to do it otherwise?
-Most of our Belgium and German clients decided to move their office to The Netherlands, and therefore INCO Business Group also decided to focus on The Netherlands as the best gateway to Europe.
+Most of our Belgium and German clients decided to move their office to The Netherlands, and therefore INCO Global Solutions also decided to focus on The Netherlands as the best gateway to Europe.

 #6 A market with great potential

 Disney recently launched its online channel especially in The Netherlands, before enrolling its service to other (EU) countries.
 Why the Netherlands?
 For global conglomerates seeking to test drive a new streaming service, this small country, in between Germany, Belgium and the North Sea, is almost ideal.